Christopher Bollas: In popular culture

 Aside from his clinical writings, Bollas is also a cultural critic and his writings have earned the interests of people outside the world of psychoanalysis.
-He has also written three comic novels: Dark at the End of the Tunnel, I Have Heard the Mermaids Singing and Mayhem - and five plays.
+He has also written three comic novels - Dark at the End of the Tunnel, I Have Heard the Mermaids Singing and Mayhem - and five plays.

-An American television sitcom, Cracking Up, derived its title from Bollas' book of that title and included a main character, "Dr Bollas", played by Henry Gibson.
+An American television sitcom, Cracking Up, derived its title from Bollas' book of the same title and included a main character, "Dr Bollas", played by Henry Gibson.
 Bollas is also among the psychoanalysts mentioned in the first series of HBO's In Treatment.